jperkel/computed_manuscript/README.md

 <!-- badges: end -->

-This repository demonstrates a fully executable manuscript.
-The manuscript itself is contained in the file `computed_manuscript.Rmd`; `computed_manuscript.pdf` contains the resulting formatted document, which is created automatically using the LaTeX typesetting system.
+This repository, created to accompany an in-development article at [*Nature magazine*](https://www.nature.com), demonstrates a fully executable manuscript.
+The text of the manuscript is contained in the file `computed_manuscript.Rmd`; `computed_manuscript.pdf` contains the resulting formatted document, which is created automatically using the LaTeX typesetting system.

-To try this on your own computer:
+## To try this on your own computer:

 1. 'Clone' this manuscript by clicking the blue 'Code' button at the top of the [GitHub repository](https://github.com/jperkel/computed_manuscript) and downloading a ZIP archive of the repository to your computer.
 2. Decompress the archive.